development [at] jessup [dot] edu

 edwardjones [at] jessup [dot] edu

-Representing Jessup in the role of Bay Area Gift Officer, please welcome Edward Jones.
+Representing Jessup in the role of Development Officer, please welcome Edward Jones.
 A former Bay Area employee (7 years), Ed will build and foster generosity for the glory of God through Christ-centered Higher Education.
 He will spend 3/5 of his time logistically in the Bay Area region developing significant partnerships and increasing awareness of the Jessup mission.
 Over the last 12 years, Ed has worked in Development for the largest and seventh largest banks in the nation.
 Ed represented the Evangelical Christian Credit Union and helped cultivate a 50 percent increase in deposit growth to nearly $30 million.
 He spent the first half of his professional career in full-time ministry, teaching for seven years as a Bible and History teacher in Fair Oaks at Freedom Christian School and also spent seven years as a youth and worship pastor at Lifepoint Church also in Fair Oaks.

 Director of Athletic Development

 mharper [at] jessup [dot] edu